 The Program Selection Sequence has been carefully crafted to provide rental assistance to the most vulnerable populations in need of funding, within the current or pre-approved tenants residing in Act 173 Program housing properties.
-This sequenced approach was developed to act as a complement to the Exit Strategies outlined in these Guidelines, to ensure those tenants with the highest risk of homelessness are given the subsidy needed, in order to avoid homelessness while Exit Strategies are finalized.
+This sequenced approach was developed to act as a complement to the Exit Strategies outlined in these Guidelines, to ensure those tenants with the highest risk of homelessness are given a much needed subsidy, in order to avoid homelessness while Exit Strategies are finalized.